 Setting up marketing campaigns

-- Checking and approving deliveries.Refer to Approval process .
+- Approve deliveries.Refer to Approval process .

-- Planning campaigns and associated costs.
+- Plan campaigns and associated costs.

 When these steps have been completed, you can start the deliveries (see Starting a delivery ), check the data, processes and information relating to the deliveries and, if necessary, manage the associated documents (see Managing associated documents ).
-You can also track the execution of the processing phases of campaigns and deliveries (see Tracking ).
+You can also track the execution of the processing phases of campaigns and deliveries (see Tracking .